quicwg/multipath/draft-ietf-quic-multipath.md

 to compute smoothed_rtt and rttvar per
 {{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which PATH_ACK frames are received.
-This approach will provide good results as long as acknowledgements are sent consistently over one paths.
+This approach will provide good results as long as acknowledgements are sent consistently over one path.
 If at any time the acknowledgement sender revisits its sending preferences, this can also change the paths that are used to send acknowledgements.
 However, this is not very